 Midwives in the USA

 Midwives in the USA can be certified nurse-midwives (CNMs) or certified professional midwives (CPMs).
 CNMs have nursing and midwifery training and can provide care in various settings, including clinics and hospitals.
-CPMs often work in home or birth centre settings and typically have midwifery-specific training.
+CPMs often work in home or birth center settings and typically have midwifery-specific training.

-Birth setting in the USA
+Birth setting in the US

-Prenatal care in the USA
+Prenatal care in the US

-Regular prenatal check-ups are important for monitoring your health and the health of your baby.
+Regular prenatal checkups are important for monitoring your health and the health of your baby.
 Both OB-GYNs and midwives can provide prenatal care, but on the whole, midwives often offer a more personalized and holistic approach.
 There are also other things mothers-to-be can do to improve their birthing experience, like pre-natal yoga and hypnobirthing.

-Cost of giving birth in the USA
+Cost of giving birth in the US

 If you don't have health insurance in the United States, you must pay the total amount for all related medical costs.
 Some hospitals do have payment plans for situations like this, and, in some cases, you may qualify for uninsured patient discounts.